jkahanmdphd/neuroprog/README.md

 ## Author

-Developed by a neurocritical care physician as a communication aid for family meetings.
+Developed by a neurocritical care physician as a communication aid for family meetings because he was unable to put into words how he frames the uncertainty at play.
 If you use or adapt this tool, please maintain the disclaimer language and the distinction between communication scaffold and validated prognostic instrument.

 ---